 ISTQB tests reward the ability to memorize terms rather than demonstrate practical experience, which makes it an appropriate certification for someone entering the software testing field.
-The 96-page syllabus for CTFL provides a basis for the class materials; it's a handy review document for any tester.
+The 96-page syllabus for CTFL provides a basis for the class materials.
+In addition to one of the best certifications for testing professionals, it's a handy review document for any QA engineer.

 Just as CTFL is a known way to get started, the Certified Software Tester (CSTE) and Certified Software Quality Analyst (CSQA) certifications enable experienced testers to demonstrate their abilities.
 Both CSTE and CSQA, offered by the QAI Global Institute, require several years of experience to obtain.
 The exams each include a 550+-word body-of-knowledge document, available as a PDF for anyone who registers for the course.
 Some people consider these software testing certifications less fashionable, though also less commercial than other offerings.
 It is more common to see user groups organize a study group over a period of weeks or months than to see a commercial trainer hired to prep for these exams.